Design principles

 4. Interface Substitution

-It should be possible to change classes independently of the classes on which they depend.
+It should be possible to substitute classes based on their interface; behavior should be independently of the implementation classes.

 Also described as “program to an interface, not an implementation.”
 This means focusing your design on what the code is doing, not how it does it.
 Never make assumptions about what the underlying code is doing—if you code to the interface, it allows flexibility, and the ability to substitute other valid implementations that meet the functional needs.